Expressive suppression: Component

 Expressive suppression is a response-focused emotion regulation strategy.
 This strategy involves an individual voluntarily suppressing their outward emotional expressions.
 Expressive suppression has a direct relationship to our emotional experiences and is significant in communication studies.
 Individuals who suppress their emotions seek to control their actions and maintain a positive social image.
 Expressive suppression involves reducing facial expression and controlling positive and negative feelings of emotion.
 This type of emotion regulation strategy can have negative emotional and psychological effects on individuals.
 Emotional suppression reduces expressive behavior significantly.
 As many researchers have concluded, though emotional suppression decreases outward expressive emotions, it does not decrease our negative feelings and emotional arousal.

-Different forms of emotion regulation affect our response trajectory of emotions.
+Different forms of emotional regulation affect our response trajectory of emotions.
 We target situations for regulation by the process of selecting the situations we are exposed to or by modifying the situation we are in.
 Emotion suppression relates to the behavioral component of emotion.
 Expressive suppression has physiological influences such as decreasing heart rate, increasing blood pressure, and increasing sympathetic activation.

 Expressive suppression requires self-control.
 We use self-control when handling our emotion-based expressions in public.
 It is believed that the use of expressive suppression has a negative connection with a human's well-being.
 Expressive suppression has been found to occur late after the peripheral physiological response or emotion process is triggered.
 Künh et al. (2011) compare this strategy to vetoing actions.
 This type of emotion regulation strategy is considered a method that strongly resists various urges and voluntarily inhibits actions.
 Kühn et al. (2011) also posited the notion that expression suppression may be internally controlled and that emotional responses are targeted by suppression efforts.

 One of the characteristics of expressive suppression, a response-based strategy, is that it occurs after an activated response.
 Larsen et al. (2013) claim expressive suppression to be one of the less effective emotion regulation strategies.
 These researchers label expressive suppression as an inhibition of the behavioral display of emotion.

-Externalizers vs. internalizers
+Externalizers vs. Internalizers

 Regarding emotion regulation, specifically expressive suppression, two groups can be characterized by their different response patterns.
 These two groups are labeled externalizers and internalizers.
 Internalizers generally "show more skin conductance deflections and greater heart rate acceleration than do externalizers" when attempting to suppress facial expressions during a potentially emotional event.
 This signifies that internalizers can successfully employ expressive suppression while experiencing physiological arousal.
 However, when asked to describe their feelings, internalizers do not usually speak about themselves or specific feelings, which could be a sign of alexithymia.
 Alexithymia is defined as the inability to verbally explain an emotional experience or a feeling.
 Peter Sifneos first used this word in the realm of psychiatry in 1972 and it means "having no words for emotions".
 Those who can consistently suppress their facial expressions (e.g. internalizers) may be experiencing symptoms of alexithymia.
 On the other hand, externalizers employ less expressive suppression in response to emotional experiences or other external stimuli and do not usually struggle with alexithymia.